Capital Games and Growth Equilibria: Conclusions

+We introduce capital games to extend the definition of standard games to incorporate dynamics, and show that the growth equilibria of capital games with linearizable dynamics correspond to the Nash equilibria of standard games when players seek to maximize the time-average growth rate of their capital.
+Broadly, we have shown that linearizable dynamics allow us to infer unique preference orders over lotteries with real-valued payoffs, and therefore derive utility functions.
+Notably, the units of utility function may not be the same units as the original capital payoffs, e.g., utilities may be in log-dollars instead of dollars.

+Here we have not captured uncertainty about dynamics, or dealt with non-linearizable dynamics, with are important directions for future work.
+With deterministic dynamics, the only source of uncertainty comes from players' mixed strategies.

-\paragraph{Dynamics from Game Sequences} One setting in which dynamics can be derived is in sequences of games where a player's payoff in each game becomes their endowment in the next, and their dynamics stay constant while the payoffs change in each game.
+Determining the appropriate dynamics for a given application is an important general problem for Mechanism Design and Decision Theory.
+One theoretical setting in which dynamics should be clear is in infinitely repeated games where a player's capital at the end of one stage game becomes their endowment at the beginning of the next.
 For example, if the coin flip game is repeated many times in sequence with multiplicative dynamics, then the payoffs keep changing in every round but the ratio between payoff and endowment stays the same for every action profile.
-In general, dynamics may be uncertain, but this is not captured in our model with deterministic dynamics.
-With deterministic dynamics, the only source of uncertainty comes from players' mixed strategies.